 - Inactive: a shorter continuous zero-count period, lasting between 1 and 3 hours, where no high VM is detected (VM does not exceed 600 in the 2 minutes just before/after the zero-count period).
 This suggests that accelerometer is still worn by the individual, but they are staying very still.
 During a period of 1 to 3 hours, it is plausible that a person is staying still.
-Inactive periods are not missing periods. - Non-wear: a continuous zero-count period (lasting between 1 and 5 hours) where VM exceeds 600 in the 2 minutes just before or after the period.
+Inactive periods are not missing periods. - Non-wear: a continuous zero-count period (lasting between 1 and 5 hours), where VM exceeds 600 in the 2 minutes just before or after the period.
 This suggests the accelerometer has been taken on/off.
 Further, any zero-count period between 3 and 5 hours is classified as non-wear, since it is less plausible that a person could stay still for an extended period of time; experience with using the accelerometer suggests that it is very unlikely that it will register no movement for over 3 hours if the device is being worn.
 Non-wear periods are missing periods. - Sleep: A zero-count period lasting between 5 and 15 hours.
 Sleep periods are not missing periods. - Sleep-extra: A zero-count period lasting longer than 15 hours.
 Such an extended period of sleep suggests that a person delayed putting on the device in the morning, and/or took it off too early in the evening.
 Sleep-extra periods contain missing periods.

-Examples of plots displaying Vector Magnitude (VM) against Time for the 7-day period at baseline and 12 months for specific patients are shown in the Appendix Plots of Vector Magnitude at the Epoch-level, with zero-count periods classified.
+Examples of plots displaying VM against time for the 7-day period at baseline and 12 months for specific patients are shown in the Appendix Figures 11 to 13, with zero-count periods classified.

 Using this classification, days/participants who do not have non-wear or sleep-extra periods are considered fully observed.
 Non-wear and sleep-extra periods lead to missing periods that need to be accounted for in the analysis.
 For non-wear periods, the start and end times of the missing period are equal to the start and end times of the non-wear period.
-However, for sleep-extra periods, which include perprotocol sleep periods which are not considered missing, the start and/or end times need to be estimated.
+However, for sleep-extra periods, which include per-protocol sleep periods which are not considered missing, the start and/or end times need to be estimated.
 If the sleep-extra period for a participant falls on a weekday, the average sleep window for weekdays is computed by taking weekdays from this participant with completely observed data, and finding the interval between the average time at which the participant goes to sleep, and the average time at which the participant wakes up.
 The missing intervals consist of the sleep-extra period, minus the period which lies in the average sleep window.
-If the missing interval falls on a weekend, then, if the other weekend day is fully observed, the average sleep window of that weekend day is used to compute the missing intervals.
-If both weekend days have missingness, the average sleep window is obtained from the weekdays, adding an empirically-based estimate of the shift in waking times at the weekend compared to weekdays.
+If the missing interval falls on a weekend, then, if the other weekend day is fully observed, the average sleep window is obtained from the weekdays, adding an empirically-based estimate of the shift in waking times at the weekend compared to weekdays.
 Since this was approximately an hour in these data, we rounded it to exactly one hour for convenience.